 Despite its classification, Xarelto doesn’t actually make blood any thinner.
 Xarelto and other anticoagulants work by preventing blood clots from forming in the veins or arteries by blocking specific proteins in the blood.

 Common side effects of Xarelto include prolonged bleeding from cuts and bruising easily.
-The most severe side effect of Xarelto is severe, incurable bleeding.
+The most severe side effect of Xarelto is excessive, incurable bleeding.

 Similar blood thinners contain a reversal agent, or antidote, that allow the blood to begin clotting once bleeding begins.
 However, Xarelto does not contain an antidote, thus increasing the risk for uncontrollable bleeding.
 Patients are also more susceptible to internal bleeding while taking Xarelto.

-The Food and Drug Administration (FDA) issued a warning for Xarelto in January 2014 officially acknowledging the increased risk of bleeding while taking Xarelto.
+The FDA issued a warning for Xarelto in January 2014 officially acknowledging the increased risk of bleeding while taking Xarelto.
 The warning also announced that there is no antidote or reversal agent in Xarelto or its generic.
 Blood transfusions or replacements were recommended in the warning.

 Allegations raised in Xarelto injury lawsuits nationwide claim that J&J and Bayer:

-Patients who have suffered from severe, uncontrollable bleeding or other harmful side effects from taking Xarelto may be eligible for compensation for:
+Patients who have suffered from severe, uncontrollable bleeding or other harmful side effects from taking Xarelto may be eligible for compensation for the following: